Marisa Carnesky: Carnesky's Tarot Drome

-Dr Carnesky’s Incredible Bleeding Woman
+Dr Carnesky's Incredible Bleeding Woman

 In 2013–19, Carnesky completed a PhD at the University of Middlesex.
 The title of her thesis was 'Dr Carnesky's Incredible Bleeding Woman, Reinventing Menstrual Rituals Through New Performance Practices'.
 As part of her research, she assembled a group of women, the Menstruants.
 For nine months, on every dark moon, they gathered at Metal, the Southend Arts Centre, where they devised ritual performances.

 Carnesky also put on a stage show, in which she appeared as a lecturer presenting a condensed version of her research.
 The lecture was described by Maddy Costa as 'a playful survey of mythology and religion and art that has, over the centuries, attempted to capture and control the menstruating woman, harness her power for patriarchy's advancement.'
-The Menstruants (Fancy Chance, Rhyannon Styles, MisSa Blue, H Plewis, Sula Plewis Robbins and Nao Nagai) appeared on stage and on film, enacting their rituals, 'a carmine carnival of sword-swallowing, body-sawing and hair-hanging, carnal in its original sense of human, of the flesh.'
+The Menstruants (Fancy Chance, Rhyannon Styles, MisSa Blue, H Plewis and Nao Nagai) appeared on stage and on film, enacting their rituals, 'a carmine carnival of sword-swallowing, body-sawing and hair-hanging, carnal in its original sense of human, of the flesh.'

 The show was staged as a work in progress in 2015 at University College London, as part of the Radical Anthropology Group.
 Here Carnesky and Dr Camilla Power launched an activist group, the Menstronauts, which any woman could join to create menstrual rituals.
 Power and Carnesky wrote, 'We believe that disregard for the cycles of the human body echoes a disregard for the cycles of the planet and for each other.
 We seek to reclaim time through respect for the bodily cycles we evolved as humans, and for the original cultural means of counting time – the waxing and waning of the moon.'

-Dr Carnesky's Incredible Bleeding Woman, produced by Lara Clifton with dramaturgy from Kira O’Reilly, toured widely.
+Dr Carnesky's Incredible Bleeding Woman, produced by Lara Clifton with dramaturgy from Kira O'Reilly, toured widely.
 In 2017, it was staged at the Soho Theatre, the Underbelly, Southbank, and the Edinburgh and Adelaide Fringes.
 This was followed by a 2018 residency at the Attenborough Centre for Creative Arts at Sussex University, which commissioned a further development of the piece.
 A UK tour followed ending with a return to Soho Theatre.
 The show received universal acclaim from the critics.